rackerlabs/design-system/_component_design/button-iconography.md

 Consider the following best practices when you construct a button that includes an icon:

-- Do not add a icon to a button unless it is immediately recognizable to the user.
+- Do not add an icon to a button unless it is immediately recognizable to the user.
 Icons are often culturally defined.
 For example, mailboxes look very different in various countries whereas envelopes look similar.
-Therefore, an envelope use an when you represent an email program.
+Therefore, use the image of an envelope to represent an email program.
-- Unless an icon is an established standard, pair the icon with text to convey meaning.
+- Unless an icon is an established standard, pair the icon with text to reinforce its meaning.
 - Be consistent in your use of iconography in a [button bar]({{site.baseurl}}/component/buttons-bar.html).
 Don’t mix text and icon buttons with text-only buttons.
 - Except for a drop-down indicator icon, place the icon to the left of the button text.
 - If there is an established meaning to an icon, don’t use it to mean something else.
-For example, don’t use a cog for Settings.
+For example, don’t use a cog for **Settings**.
 A cog should only be used for a drop-down menu of actions.
 - Don’t deviate from the established button color.

 {% endcolumn %}